zerovm/zerovm-cli/doc/zapp-yaml.rst

 ======================

-The ``zapp.yaml`` plays a central role when writing an application for deployment on Zwift.
+The ``zapp.yaml`` plays a central role when writing an application for deployment on ZeroCloud.
 This is where you specify things such as:

 * Meta-data about the zapp, such as the name of the author and the version number.